 User experience that earns engagement

 Both Google’s ranking systems and AI citation models use engagement signals — dwell time, return-to-SERP rates, scroll depth — to evaluate whether content actually satisfies the searcher.
 A page that ranks but bounces immediately is a page that will not rank for long.
 Clear navigation, readable formatting, logical information architecture, and content that earns the reader’s attention are not UX niceties — they are ranking requirements.
+These signals apply in AI search just as in traditional search: an AI system that cites a source whose users immediately return to the SERP will learn to cite that source less.

 3. AI and SEO — The Real Relationship